candu/xhpy/README.rst

     import xhpy.init

 XHPy installs an `import hook <http://www.python.org/dev/peps/pep-0302/>`_.
-This hook traps all subsequent import statements, running them through a preprocessor that parses a superset of Python.
+This hook traps subsequent import statements, running them through a preprocessor that parses a superset of Python.
 This preprocessor translates XHPy tags and class names to valid Python, then executes the translated code in module scope.